blazium-engine/blazium-docs/tutorials/platform/ios/ios_plugin.rst

 At its core, a Godot iOS plugin is an iOS library (*.a* archive file or *.xcframework* containing static libraries) with the following requirements:

-- The library must have a dependency on the Godot engine headers.
+- The library must have a dependency on the Blazium Engine headers.

 - The library must come with a ``.gdip`` configuration file.